DUNE-DAQ/docs/docs/packages/readoutlibs/Directory-structure.md

 _Last git commit to the markdown source of this page:_

-_Author: Florian Grötschla_
+_Author: roland-sipos_

-_Date: Fri Jun 11 10:43:20 2021 +0200_
+_Date: Fri Nov 12 11:02:03 2021 +0100_

-_If you see a problem with the documentation on this page, please file an Issue at [https://github.com/DUNE-DAQ/readout/issues](https://github.com/DUNE-DAQ/readout/issues)_
+_If you see a problem with the documentation on this page, please file an Issue at [https://github.com/DUNE-DAQ/readoutlibs/issues](https://github.com/DUNE-DAQ/readoutlibs/issues)_
 </font>